carpentries/instructor-training/episodes/23-introductions.md

 ## The Art of a Smooth Landing
 Your workshop almost certainly had some highs and lows.
 If you followed our advice about going slowly, it is also likely that you will be pressed for time at the end!
-For the health and sanity of all involved, it is important that you end your workshop on time.
-However, even if you have not met your content goals, there are far more valuable ways to spend the last 15-20 minutes of a course than squeezing in one last command or bit of advice.
+Out of respect for all involved, it is important that you end your workshop on time.
+Even if you have not met your content goals, there are far more valuable ways to spend the last 15-20 minutes of a course than squeezing in one last command or bit of advice.

 > ## Brainstorm: Making the Last Moments Count